Calculate Company Value Using Common Rules of Thumb (with Examples)

 Example assumptions:

-Earnings before interest, taxes, depreciation and amortization (EBITDA) amount to 40.
+Earnings before interest, taxes, depreciation, and amortization (EBITDA) is 40.

 EBIT x Multiple = 40 x 4.5 = 180

-Take an average turnover and multiply it by a multiplier to get your business value.
+Take an average revenue and multiply it by a multiplier to get your company value.
 Common multipliers vary greatly from industry to industry.
 It is important to choose the multiplier based on comparable companies in the same industry.
-As with the two formulas above, we recommend that you use the select the appropriate multiplier .
+As with the two formulas above, we also recommend selecting the appropriate multiplier on our website.

 • Suitable for companies where revenue growth is a primary driver of value